Ginyee-W/Ginyee-W/README.md

 #### Undergraduate Student | Central University of Finance and Economics

 # 🔭Currently Working
-*The impact of energy infrastructure of the green transformation of enterprises.*
+*The impact of energy infrastructure of urban resilience.*

 # 📖 Educations
 - *2021.09 - 2025.06*, B.S. in Statistics at Central University of Finance and Economics.&emsp;GPA:3.5/4.